ULSP30010 - Beginners' Spanish (A1+) for final years students

 Five pieces of assessed work as follows:

-- Semester one: Written test (Reading, Grammar, Writing) 20%.
-Independent learning dossier - four tasks 10%.
-The written assessment will normally take place during week 12
+- Semester one: Written test submitted online (Reading, Writing) 20%.
+Independent learning dossier submitted online - four tasks 10%.

 Nature and timing of feedback